tushar14062019/dictionary-emp-system/README.md

 #### **a.
 Add an Employee**

+- Generate unique Employee IDs
-- Prompt for Employee ID, Name, Age, and Department.
+- Prompt for Name, Age, and Department.
 - Ensure Employee ID is unique.
 - Validate that Name contains only alphabets.
 - Ensure Age is a positive integer.